 The optional parameters can be changed by calling e04zmf anytime between the initialization of the handle and the call to the solver.
 Modification of the optional parameters during intermediate monitoring stops is not allowed.
 Once the solver finishes, the optional parameters can be altered again for the next solve.

-If any options are set by the solver (typically those with the choice of AUTO), their value can be retrieved by e04znf.
+If any options are set by the solver (typically those with the choice of ), their value can be retrieved by e04znf.
 If the solver is called again, any such arguments are reset to their default values and the decision is made again.

 The following is a list of the optional parameters available.
 A full description of each optional parameter is provided in Section 12.1.